 eRedCap UE: a UE with enhanced reduced capabilities as specified in clause 4.2.22.1 in TS 38.306 [11].

-Feeder link: wireless link between the NTN Gateway and the NTN payload.
+Feeder link: wireless transport link between the NTN Gateway and the NTN payload.

 Geosynchronous Orbit: earth-centered orbit at approximately 35786 kilometres above Earth's surface and synchronised with Earth's rotation.
 A geostationary orbit is a non-inclined geosynchronous orbit, i.e. in the Earth's equator plane.